catid/hloc/datasets/mipnerf360/README.md

 The feature points and matching benefit from a fast GPU.
 Since we are skipping the `colmap patch_match_stereo` step that is the longest step this is much faster than a normal SfM pipeline for reconstruction.
 Also note that none of the steps we do perform will benefit from multiple GPUs.

 You also don't need a server-class CPU.
-Only a few steps are fully parallel on CPU, so a desktop gaming PC with a fast consumer CPU/GPU optimized for single-core performance is ideal for running this software in terms of price/performance trade-offs.
+Only a few steps are fully parallel on CPU, so a desktop gaming PC is ideal for running this software in terms of price/performance trade-offs.

 It caches the results of the feature point/matching steps so you don't need to perform that again, but the 3D reconstruction is run anew if you execute the script again.
 So, to incorporate more pictures into the folder, you'll have to delete the outputs to make it run all the steps from the top.